Keerthan200408/payment-tracker/backend/README.md

 # Payment Tracker Backend - Optimized Version

+**IMPORTANT: To enable email and WhatsApp notifications, you MUST create a `.env` file in the backend directory.
+See `.env.example` for all required variables.**

 This is the optimized version of the Payment Tracker backend with improved architecture, better error handling, and modular structure while maintaining all existing functionality.

 ## 🏗️ Project Structure